monymony-public/react-native-tutorial/.github/pull_request_template.md

 ### Notes
 - What can been done to prevent this from happening again?
 - List issues or things to follow-up separately.

+### References
+- What did you refer to make this change?
+- It is best to refer mainly to official documents.